authify/authify-web/README.md

 * `SECRET_KEY_BASE` - The secret key used by Rails to sign and verify cookies.
 This needs to be the same across **all** instances of Authify::Web (meaning all instances serving traffic for the same front-end URL).
 Make this something very long and as random as possible.
 * `GITHUB_KEY` - Provide a GitHub key to enable the GitHub integration (for signing up and signing in via GitHub).
 See the [GitHub Applications Page](https://github.com/settings/applications) for more information.
 This is optional.
 * `GITHUB_SECRET` - The GitHub secret used to complete the GitHub integration.
 Required only if `GITHUB_KEY` is provided.
+* `GOOGLE_CLIENT_ID` - Provide a Google Oauth2 Client ID to enable the Google integration (for signing up and signing in via Google).
+See the [Google API Setup Page](https://console.developers.google.com/) or the [Plugin Author's GitHub Page](https://github.com/zquestz/omniauth-google-oauth2) for more information.
+This is optional.
+* `GOOGLE_CLIENT_SECRET` - The Google Client secret used to complete the Google integration.
+Required only if `GOOGLE_CLIENT_ID` is provided.

 ### UI Customization